morriscox/Rules-of-Tech-Support/Rules of Tech Support - rules.md

 #### Rule 93 - "Only one thing" never is.

+#### Rule 94 - Hypothetical questions aren't.

+##### Rule 95 - Every mail from the helpdesk or system administration will be too much to handle if it is longer than two lines.

+#### Rule 96 - Business will demand more experience for their job postings than exists.

 #### Rule 404 - You will never find it.
 See https://www.explainxkcd.com/404